ykhwong/neo4j-to-agensgraph/README.md

 * '--graph=GRAPH_NAME' option cannot be omitted because every graph-related elements including vertices and edges must be stored in the repository.
 * '--import-to-agens' option depends on the AgensGraph command line interface tool(agens).
 Connection-related options will be all forwarded to the interface.
 * Multiple labels from Neo4j are automatically converted to the label inheritances in AgensGraph due to the architectural differences between the two databases.
 The parent vertex labels that start with "AG_MULV_(number)" will be created in the target side.
 * Do not use '--use-dump' option for the multiple labels.
+For details, please refer to the DUMP OPTION section.

 ### USAGE
 ```